shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-04-balance.md

 ## Next

-Now that we have an account and that this account has been funded with **SOL** tokens, we are ready to make a transfer!
+Now that we have an account that has been funded with **SOL** tokens, we are ready to make a transfer to another account!